 The simulator in the Accessibility Inspector in Firefox Developer Tools lets you see what a web page would look like to users with various forms of color vision deficiency (better known as "color blindness"), as well as contrast sensitivity loss.

 "Color blindness" is a bit of a misnomer, since most people with these disorders can see colors, but do not see all of the distinctions that people with normal color vision can see; color vision deficiencies affect perception across the color spectrum, not only of specific colors like red or green.
 Color vision deficiencies affect about 8% of men, and 0.5% of women.
-The most common forms of color blindness (commonly lumped together as "red-green color blindness") affect more men than women, because they are due to a mutation in a gene in the X chromosome, which men have only one copy of.
+The most common forms of color blindness (commonly lumped together as "red-green color blindness") affect more men than women, because they are due to a mutation in a gene in the X chromosome, which men usually have only one copy of.

 Contrast sensitivity loss can be caused by cataracts, glaucoma, diabetic retinopathy, and other disorders of the retina; it can be age-related, congenital, or due to an injury.